 Military symbols

 Military symbols are based on military standards, such as MIL-STD-2525C and MIL-STD-2525D, and are composed of many elements such as frames, icons, modifiers, graphic amplifiers, and text amplifiers.
 In ArcGIS, military symbols are composed of multiple symbol layers.
-Esri builds desktop and web military symbology dictionary styles for the US and NATO standards: MIL-STD-2525D, MIL-STD-2525C, MIL-STD-2525B w/CHANGE 2, APP-6(B), and APP-6(D).
+Esri builds desktop and web military symbology dictionary styles for the US and NATO standards: MIL-STD-2525B with CHANGE 2, MIL-STD-2525C, MIL-STD-2525D, MIL-STD-2525D with CHANGE 1, MIL-STD-2525E, APP-6(B), APP-6(D) and APP-6(E).

 Military symbol dictionary styles allow you to choose whether to assemble and render the symbol based on a single attribute with a unique Symbol ID Code (SIC or SIDC) or based on a series of predefined attributes.
 For example, in MIL-STD-2525BC2, a SIC of SFSPC